co-cddo/SbD/README.md

 The table below describes the artefact types you can access or request through the artefact library.
 We'll revisit and update this list regularly.

 If you cannot find what you need, you can ask for a new artefact to be created.
+You can also contact the Secure By Design team at xgov-SecureByDesign@dsit.gov.uk

 | Artefact category| Description |
 | :---         | :---           |